 The key design of SWAMP is to support a comprehensive network of coastal data collection activities to ensure effective development, implementation, and adaptive management of the coastal protection and restoration program.
-SWAMP now helps to tie in all of the supporting monitoring programs under one umbrella, such as the Coast-wide Reference Monitoring System-Wetlands (CRMS), the Barrier Island Comprehensive Monitoring (BICM) program, and the Louisiana Sand Resource Database (LASARD), to improve project efficiency and remove duplicative efforts.
-SWAMP has helped to integrate above/below ground biomass to assist wetland monitoring, added chlorophyll and nutrient components to help evaluate inshore water quality in the Mississippi Delta, enhanced fisheries monitoring protocols, and allowed for improved bathymetry data to better understand the potential effects sediment diversions and help improve predictive ecosystem models.
+SWAMP now helps to tie in all of the supporting monitoring programs under one umbrella, such as the Coast-wide Reference Monitoring System-Wetlands (CRMS), the Barrier Island Comprehensive Monitoring (BICM) program, and the along with Louisiana Sand Resource Database (LASARD), to improve project efficiency and remove duplicative efforts.